-In first year, students admitted to our acclaimed Concurrent Education program take two Education courses and have a two-week practical experience in elementary classrooms as part of the BEd program, while taking a full course load in their honours undergraduate degree program.
-In each of the second and third years, as part of the BEd program, teacher candidates take one Education course and annually complete a three-week practical experience in an elementary or secondary school, while taking a full course load in their honours degree program.
+In first year, students admitted to our acclaimed Concurrent Education program take one Education course and have a two-week practical experience in elementary classrooms as part of the BEd program, while taking a full course load in their honours undergraduate degree program.
+In each of the second and third years, as part of the BEd program, students take one Education course and annually complete a three-week practical experience in an elementary or secondary school, while taking a full course load in their honours degree program.
 The practical experiences are often carried out in May or June, after the university winter academic term ends.
 In the fourth year, no Education courses are scheduled in order to allow teacher candidates to focus on completing their undergraduate degree.

 For the BEd degree, Queen's Faculty of Education offers two program options: Primary-Junior (JK to Grade 6) and Intermediate-Senior (Grade 7 to 12).
 As well, Queen's offers three program tracks, which are focused programs offered within the Primary-Junior or Intermediate-Senior program options: Aboriginal Teacher Education (ATE), Artist in the Community Education (ACE), and Outdoor and Experiential Education (OEE).
 Upon successful completion of the BEd degree, the Faculty of Education recommends teacher candidates to the Ontario College of Teachers for certification to teach in the Primary-Junior or Intermediate-Senior division levels in Ontario Schools.